-There are eight special sacred days in Ireland from the times when the old Celtic world stopped to celebrate.
-Christianity adapted many of their feast days to match the old Celtic traditions with the first one coming up, on February 1.
+There are eight special sacred days, holidays, and festivals in Ireland from the times when the old Celtic world stopped to celebrate.
+Christianity adapted many of their feast days to match the old Celtic traditions with the first one up today, February 1.

 The year's first sacred holiday, the feast day of Saint Brigid, is celebrated on February 1, marking the beginning of Spring.